phalcon-orphanage/docs/en/x_tutorial-invo.md

 ## CRUD
 A backend portion of an application is the code that provides forms and logic, allowing users to manipulate data i.e. perform CRUD operations.
 We will explore how INVO handles this task and also demonstrate the use of forms, validators, paginators and more.

-We have a simple [CRUD][crud] (Create, Read, Update and Delete) implementation in INVO, so as to manipulate data (companies, products, types of products).
+We have a simple [CRUD][crud] (Create, Read, Update and Delete) implementation in INVO, to manipulate data (companies, products, types of products).
 For products the following files are used:

 ```bash